About Mama Lee

-For the women I have provided birth care for, no matter in what setting, the vaginal birth rate over my 12 years of practice was 98% (in comparison with current national data which is only 66%).
+For the women I have provided birth care for, no matter in what setting, the vaginal birth rate over my 12 years of clinical practice was 98% (in comparison with current national data which is only 66%).
 I am not opposed to C-section, in fact I know that they can be used wisely and beautifully, and we are fortunate to have them as an option.

 It really has been a wonderful, amazing and diverse fifteen years (12 years of practice, and over 3 years of midwifery training) being with women and birthing babies.
 Which is great, because it means that as I have learned from women, their amazing families, and some truly remarkable practitioners from different health and healing modalities, as well as midwives in retreats and workshops around the world.
 I have been able to add more, grow more and craft my classes into something special that I believe in and that I know works.
 I love teaching, and sharing knowledge and appreciate the difference it can make in people’s lives, I’m really looking forward to this next chapter online.

 Over the past twenty years I have learnt and practiced Reiki level 1 and 2, massage, pranic healing and lived in Israel to train in the art of the Spalter technique of healing, all of which has come in handy when working with women and their families.
 Fortunately, I travel to Israel each year to learn more about the body and healing, and to Ghana, where i continue to work in villages and continue to gather stories and knowledge to make a documentary, which will tell the story of some of the kind birth workers around the world, and I hope to call it ‘kindness: the art of caring’.

 I have loved caring for women in my local community, and I look forward to sharing and growing with you all in my global community.